Leadership for Astoria

 Sean and former Portland Mayor Bud Clark.

-Sean and Oregon Governor Kate Brown and Senator Jeff Merkley
+Sean and Oregon Governor Kate Brown and Senator Jeff Merkley when he went to Washington DC to lobby against the forever wars and for the Oregon Wildlands Act.

 Sean fighting wildland fires in Warm Springs, Oregon.